Technical SEO Services for Faster, Cleaner Websites

 After-Launch Checks

-These answers focus on technical SEO: crawlability, indexation, redirects, schema, metadata, speed, and mobile layout.
+These answers focus on Technical SEO: crawlability, indexation, redirects, schema, metadata, speed, and mobile layout.

-What is technical SEO supposed to fix?
+What is Technical SEO supposed to fix?

 Technical SEO fixes crawl, indexation, speed, redirects, schema, metadata, internal links, mobile layout, and other site-health issues.

-Will technical SEO alone rank a site?
+Will Technical SEO alone rank a site?

 Usually no. It gives content and local signals a cleaner foundation, but the site still needs useful pages, proof, and authority.